 DIVERSITY, EQUITY, & INCLUSION

-Hey everyone!
-My name is Celine Vazquez and I am incredibly honored to be serving as the 2023 Director of Diversity, Equity, and Inclusion.
+Hi folks!
+My name is Sophie Mei Sullivan, and I am honored to serve as the 2024 Director of Diversity, Equity, and Inclusion for the USC Helenes.

 Helenes love and all of mine,